RicktoriousLimited/AIresearch/README.md

 1. **Data Preparation Studio UI** – A guided web workflow for ingesting messy text, reviewing the cleaned output, exploring extracted entities, and exporting ready-to-use prompt/response pairs in JSON or CSV.
+The homepage now ships with an operations centre that surfaces live cache telemetry, manual refresh controls, and real-time movers without touching third-party feeds.
 2. **JSON API** – `/api/analyse.php` accepts POST payloads and returns structured extraction data for automation and integrations.
-3. **Command Line Interface** – The original `php index.php` utility remains for batch processing, scripting, and CSV/JSON exports.
+3. **Command Line Interface** – The original `php cli.php` utility remains for batch processing, scripting, and CSV/JSON exports.
-4. **Markets Intelligence** – `web/markets.php` autonomously discovers capital
+4. **Markets Intelligence** – `markets.php` autonomously discovers capital
    markets coverage for any company, analyses sentiment across investor personas, and renders highlights suitable for trading desks.
+5. **Live market pulse API** – `/api/market-pulse.php` streams the offline market snapshot so other dashboards can poll for updates without reloading the entire interface.

 Under the hood every surface uses the same `SemanticEngine`, making it easy to swap between manual exploration, automated pipelines, and command-line